BibianaC/CV/README.md

 # Bibiana Cristòfol Amat

-Vigorous full-stack junior developer with a background in analytical and client management roles.
+Enthusiastic full-stack junior developer with a background in analytical and client management roles.
 Passionate about agile methodologies, test driven development and object oriented design.
 I am looking for a junior developer role in a fast paced environment where I can continue to learn and develop my code craftsmanship.

 ## Selected Portfolio